Pennsylvania EV incentives, tax credits and rebates

 Does Pennsylvania have tax credits for installing solar panels?

 No, Pennsylvania does not currently have a state-level solar tax credit.
-However, you can qualify for federal savings through the Plug-In Electric Drive Vehicle Tax Credit and the Previously-Owned Clean Vehicle Tax Credit.
+However, you can qualify for federal IRS savings through the Plug-In Electric Drive Vehicle Tax Credit and the Previously-Owned Clean Vehicle Tax Credit.

 Do extended warranties cover electric vehicles?